Blitzkrieg: Economics

-After the war, Albert Speer claimed that the German economy achieved greater armaments output, not because of diversions of capacity from civilian to military industry but through streamlining of the economy.
-Richard Overy pointed out some 23 percent of German output was military by 1939.
+After the war, Albert Speer claimed that the German economy achieved greater armaments output not because of diversions of capacity from civilian to military industry but by streamlining of the economy.
+Overy pointed out some 23 percent of German output was military by 1939.
 Between 1937 and 1939, 70 percent of investment capital went into the rubber, synthetic fuel, aircraft and shipbuilding industries.
 Hermann Göring had consistently stated that the task of the Four Year Plan was to rearm Germany for total war.
 Hitler's correspondence with his economists also reveals that his intent was to wage war in 1943–1945, when the resources of central Europe had been absorbed into Nazi Germany.

 Living standards were not high in the late 1930s.
 Consumption of consumer goods had fallen from 71 percent in 1928 to 59 percent in 1938.
 The demands of the war economy reduced the amount of spending in non-military sectors to satisfy the demand for the armed forces.
-On 9 September, Göring as Head of the Reich Defense Council, called for complete "employment" of living and fighting power of the national economy for the duration of the war.
-Overy presents this as evidence that a "blitzkrieg economy" did not exist.
+On 9 September, Göring, as Head of the Reich Defense Council, called for complete "employment" of living and fighting power of the national economy for the duration of the war.
+Overy presents that as evidence that a "blitzkrieg economy" did not exist.

 Adam Tooze wrote that the German economy was being prepared for a long war.
-The expenditure for this war was extensive and put the economy under severe strain.
+The expenditure for the war was extensive and put the economy under severe strain.
 The German leadership were concerned less with how to balance the civilian economy and the needs of civilian consumption but to figure out how to best prepare the economy for total war.
-Once war had begun, Hitler urged his economic experts to abandon caution and expend all available resources on the war effort but the expansion plans only gradually gained momentum in 1941.
+Once war had begun, Hitler urged his economic experts to abandon caution and expend all available resources on the war effort, but the expansion plans only gradually gained momentum in 1941.
 Tooze wrote that the huge armament plans in the pre-war period did not indicate any clear-sighted blitzkrieg economy or strategy.